-Council Indicators set out the performance measures we will use to track our progress and in the final version will include a target range for each indicator.
+Council Indicators set out the performance measures we will use to track our progress and include a target range for each indicator.

 Initiatives provide further detail, such as what Council will provide, facilitate and advocate for and who our partners will be.